taha-amin/about-me-js-demo/README.md

 -   Is there some state we need to initialize?
 -   Ask: should any of this work be abstracted into functions? (i.e., is the work complicated? can it be reused?)

+1. Add html template to website
+    - headers (h1 for name and h2 for where i live)

 Assignment 2 RUBRIC:

     App should include: